canibanoglu/tango_with_django_book/chapters/css_intro.rst

 Inline Elements
 ...............
 An *inline element* does exactly what it says on the tin.
-These elements appear *inline* to block-level elements on your webpage,
+These elements appear *inline* to block-level elements on your webpage, and are commonly found to be wrapped around text.
+This application was explained in Section :ref:`css-course-colours-text-label`, where a portion of text could be wrapped in ``<span>`` tags to change its colour.
+The corresponding HTML markup would look similar to the example below.